 Many employees were furious that Yahoo didn’t disclose the real, meaningful reasons that must have spurred the change, and instead tried to spin the move as a morale booster .
 All the “energy and buzz” in Yahoo offices definitely experienced a buzz kill after the announcement.
 Morale plummeted, which certainly impacted productivity.
 Could better communication have lessened the blow?

-To help your company master the art of better communication, contact Hurley Write, Inc .
+To help your company master the art of better communication and to avoid communication mishaps like this one, contact Hurley Write, Inc .
 We offer writing courses to help improve business communication.

 Image via Shutterstock.com